Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 <div id="1"></div>
 ## Introduction

+Fastly utilizes 'free' software (Varnish) and extends it to fit their purposes, but this extending of existing software can make things confusing when it comes to understanding what underlying features work and how they work.

-[Varnish](https://varnish-cache.org/) is an open-source HTTP accelerator.
+In short: [Varnish](https://varnish-cache.org/) is an HTTP accelerator.
 More concretely it is a web application that acts like a [HTTP reverse-proxy](https://en.wikipedia.org/wiki/Reverse_proxy).

 You place Varnish in front of your application servers (those that are serving HTTP content) and it will cache that content for you.
 If you want more information on what Varnish cache can do for you, then I recommend reading through their [introduction article](https://varnish-cache.org/intro/index.html) (and watching the video linked there as well).